george24601/notes/tidb/misc.md

 2. apply a lease to etcd, within this window PD will be the TSO
 3. client batchs n request and get TSs togehter from PD

-### To split region
-1. Leader peer sends request to PD
-2. PD creates new region ID and peer ID, and return to leader peer
-3. leader peer writes the split action into a raft log, and execute it at apply
-4. Tikv tells PD, PD updates cache and persist it to etcd

 based on experience, 400M rows of data takes 10min+ to analyze (default setting, tidb_build_stats_concurrency=4).

-A cop task refers to a computing task that is executed using the TiKV coprocessor.
 A root task refers to a computing task that is executed in TiDB.

- IndexLookUp represents filtering part of the data from the index, returning only the Handle ID, and retrieving the table data again using Handle ID.
-In the second way, data is retrieved twice from TiKV
-If you want to see the PD latency of getting tso, you could see the PD TSO RPC Duration.
 The PD TSO Wait Duration actually contains the PD TSO RPC Duration.
 The “Wait” here is actually the asynchronous wait time, that is, the time from the asynchronous acquisition of the TSO to the time when the transaction actually needs to use the TSO to read/write data.
-In general, the time to get the TSO is earlier than the time it takes to use it.
-The name of this indicator is somewhat confusing.

 From me: PD TSO RPC duration, 99 at 1.74 ms makes way more sense